| Didier Cabalé Delphi Page | ||

 the component.

-How to buid an intranet search engine using MS index server and ADO DB
+How to buid an intranet search engine using MS index server and ADO DB connection

 How to check memory leaks on a CGI web application (use Delphi5 professional)